Skip to main content

 How do I check which internet providers serve my address in Cedar Rapids?

 The best way to check internet availability at your specific Cedar Rapids address is to use the FCC's National Broadband Map or enter your address directly on each provider's website.
-You can also call providers directly — phone numbers are listed above — to verify availability and current promotions for your address.
+You can also providers directly — phone numbers are listed above — to verify availability and current promotions for your address.

 Is satellite internet available in Cedar Rapids, IA?